frame-lang/frame-docs/getting_started/index.rst

-Quick Introduction to Frame Programming
+A Quick Introduction to Frame Programming
 ===========================

 The Frame language is primarily a system design language.
 As such, it has very different syntax